latest nhpb_banner 1__compressed2

 Community action agency assistance programs in Illinois.

-Housing assistance programs from IL community action agencies
+Housing and rent assistance programs from IL community action agencies

 Homebuyer Programs can provide financial assistance for paying closing costs and down payments.
 Aid is offered for people who are looking to buy their first home.
 Grants from your community action agency can also provide funds to repair and rehabilitate the property to bring it to proper living standards.
 Please note that the actual mortgage for the home still needs to be approved and financed through a bank or some type of financial institution.

-The Assist program is another home buying program.
+The Assist program from community action in Illinois is another home buying program.
 It will reduce the amount of money that someone needs in order to buy a home in Illinois.
+Grant money is provided to income qualified buyers.
 Many low to moderate income families who qualify for conventional financing can’t buy a home because of the closing costs and down payment, so this Assist program can help by offering a grant to pay for these costs.

 Housing Rehabilitation is offered across the state in partnership with the Illinois Housing Development Authority.
 Grants and funds from the state are used to pay for major rehabilitation work on owner-occupied homes and properties.
 All people who apply need to live in a home that is in need of general repairs or some other type of work that is necessary to bring the home up to local building code standards.

 A similar resource is the Home Modification Program, which provides necessary minor modifications of homes for disabled or older individuals.
 It can help them remain living in their current location.
+There are window repair grants, new roofs and more offered.
 Services and repairs are directed towards Illinois individuals 62 years of age and over.

 Community action agencies also administer the Illinois Home Weatherization Assistance Program (IHWAP).
 It can assist low-income residents with saving fuel and money on their heating and energy bills.
 The program is paid for by the federal government Department of Energy but is administered by the Illinois Department of Public Aid Office.